openforcefield/qca-dataset-submission/submissions/2024-04-02-xtalpi-20-percent-fragments-torsiondrive-v1.0/README.md

 ## QCSubmit generation pipeline

 * `generate-dataset.ipynb`: This notebook shows how the dataset was prepared from the input files.
+* `generate-dataset.py`: This is the Python script version of the notebook
+* `generate-dataset.pdf`: This is the PDF of the notebook

 ## QCSubmit Manifest